 General Submission Guidelines

-The Hellebore is currently accepting general submissions for upcoming spring, summer, fall, and winter digital issues.
-Poetry, prose poetry, fiction, creative nonfiction, hybrid, flash fiction, flash nonfiction, and visual art submissions are welcome.
+The Hellebore Press is currently accepting general submissions for upcoming digital issues and features.
+Poetry, prose poetry, fiction, creative nonfiction, hybrid, flash fiction, flash nonfiction, reviews, and visual art submissions are welcome.

 There are no reading or submission fees.

 Why?
 Literary and artistic resources should be afforded to all.
 Fees create more barriers for writers, poets, and artists who are already denied access to the industry.
 Our mission is to amplify the voices of exemplary creatives– not exploit our community.

 Underrepresented communities are highly encouraged to submit.
 The Hellebore Press invites perspectives and narratives from the following: women, BIPOC, neurodivergent, non-binary, and LGBTQIA+ identities.

 There is no deadline to submit a general submission.
 Keep your work coming!
 However, please wait for Denise Nichole, Editor in Chief, to respond before submitting again.

 Response times range from 5-7 weeks.
 If you do not hear from us within that time frame, politely inquire through email.
 We greatly appreciate your patience.

 Black Liberation, Issue 6 Winter/Spring 2021: Open!
 Submit micro poetry, prose poetry, narrative poetry, flash fiction, flash CNF, or art that relates to to the following topics: The Global Black Diaspora, Culture, Identity, Family, Mental Health, Police Brutality, Discrimination, Perseverance, Joy, Adolescence, Rituals, Tradition, Kinship, & Survival